bluegrass-devs/python_immersion/python_immersion_syllabus.md

 The immersion course learning group will meet based upon a schedule established during the first meeting.
 Each meeting, we will:

 1. Discuss the previous month’s readings
-2. To share experiences with the materials and 3) discuss specific areas of interest for which the learners found challenges in using Python or applying concepts to specific data science tasks.
+2. Share experiences with the materials
+3. Discuss specific areas of interest for which the learners found challenges in using Python or applying concepts to specific data science tasks.

-The Bluegrass Developers Guild Slack will be the common place for learners to discuss the immersion course content.
+The Bluegrass Developers Guild Slack will be the online common place for learners to discuss the immersion course content.
 Our in-person meeting location will be decided no less than one week prior to each event (usually this will be know at least a month in advance).
 All in-person events will be scheduled and posted via the Bluegrass Data Science Group Meetup site: https://www.meetup.com/Bluegrass-Data-Science-Group/

 Please go here to join the Bluegrass Developers Guild Slack if you are not already invited (invitations will be validated ASAP): https://www.bluegrassdevs.org/